nholmber/hugo-www/content/post/mpi_diag.md

 +++

 Matrix diagonalization is one of the most fundamental linear algebra operations with a wide range of applications in scientific and other fields of computing.
-At the same time, it is also one of the most expensive operations with a formal [computational complexity](https://en.wikipedia.org/wiki/Computational_complexity_of_mathematical_operations) of a $\mathcal{O}(N^3)$, which could become a performance hindering factor as the size of system grows.
+At the same time, it is also one of the most expensive operations with a formal [computational complexity](https://en.wikipedia.org/wiki/Computational_complexity_of_mathematical_operations) of a $\mathcal{O}(N^3)$, which can become a performance bottleneck as the size of system grows.
 In this post, I will briefly introduce the canonical algorithm for diagonalizing matrices in parallel computing to set the scene for today's main topic: improving diagonalization performance.
 With the help of benchmark calculations, I will then demonstrate how a clever mathematical library choice can easily improve diagonalization performance by at least 50 %.

 <!--more-->

 It has been a hectic late winter--early spring for me as I have been gathering data for the last manuscript to be included in my PhD thesis.
 As a result, I unfortunately haven't had the time to write any new posts in quite a while, although I had a number of topics already pre-planned.
 After a feverish couple weeks of writing, I can finally see the finish line in sight and I expect to have the manuscript submission ready in a few days.
 This has finally given me the opportunity to write up today's post.